 The primary care network (PCN) was facing unprecedented demand.
-Patients with mild to moderate frailty had at least three times more GP appointments and 2.5 times more non-GP appointments than the PCN average.
+Patients with mild to moderate frailty had at least three times more GP appointments and two and half times more non-GP appointments than the PCN average.
 They also accounted for a disproportionate amount of ED attendances and emergency hospital admissions.